shuyangsun/Function-Approximation-on-CUDA/README.md

 To approximate functions with polynomial, use [opc.py](https://github.com/shuyangsun/Function-Approximation-on-CUDA/blob/master/opc.py) (Orthogonal Projection Calculator).
 It's able to calculate the derivative, integral of a polynomial; get an orthonormal basis of an inner product space of polynomials; or find polynomial approximation of any continuous  real-valued function.

 To get a detailed list of its commands, use `python opc.py --help`.
+Make sure you have [Python 3](https://www.python.org/) and [SymPy](http://www.sympy.org/en/index.html) installed.

 ### CUDA Program